Ready To Move Abroad?

 This is imperative for anyone living in the USA.
 An SSN essentially is proof of residency, and you’ll need one when working in America.

 Unfortunately, you can’t apply before you arrive in the States.
-However, you should prepare and find the local Social Security Administration office so you can take care of this as soon as possible.
+Apply at your local Social Security Administration office.

 Working in the USA